pondpiu/jooxClone/README.md

 #Formatting

-the lyric are stored and communicated with LRC format :
+the lyrics are stored and communicated with LRC format :
 ```
 [00:12.00]Line 1 lyrics
 [00:17.20]Line 2 lyrics